The Origins of Branding.

 The various versions created and printed ads using COCA-COLA rather than the logo led to the need to formalise the brand identity and apply for trademark protection in 1893.
 This saw the growth of the brand that we recognise today.

 What is the future of branding?

 Who knows?
 But I am sure, like me, you are very interested to see what happens.
 In the last couple of years, branding has changed, with people exploring how brands need to be adaptable and responsive.
 One example is Joe Harrison, who investigated responsive logos for use online, the image below illustrates the nature of his thesis.

 This need for brands to work online on various platforms of different sizes has forced them to evolve and re-consider their brand identities and how they are used.
 The need to engage customers on social media has forced many brands to evaluate this element of their identity and develop new assets for these channels.

 If you are a brand owner, does your brand work well on all platforms?
 Could you benefit from updating your corporate identity guidelines to ensure your identity stands the test of time and communicates the right messages to your customers?

-Toast has been creating, managing and evolving brands for more than 20 years.
+Toast has been creating, managing and evolving brands and their logos for more than 20 years.
 Over that time, we have helped our clients maintain and grow their brands, whatever sector they operate in and whichever channels they engage.